 Collaborative robots (cobots) are ideal for high-mix production environments.
 Manufacturing teams can deploy cobots without the help of a systems integrator.
 They can configure, purchase and teach cobots to perform production processes in less than three months, for budgets in the $100K range.
 They can easily teach cobots to perform additional different tasks, depending on production needs.

 Automated machine tending – a natural first step

-For example, a CNC machine running a cycle time of one minute per part produces 60 parts in one hour of unattended, “lights-out” machine time, with almost no labor overhead.
+For example, a CNC mill or lathe running a cycle time of one minute per part produces 60 parts in one hour of unattended, “lights-out” machine time, with almost no labor overhead.

 QC and automated machine tending

 Now suppose the outer diameter goes out of spec 30 parts into the run.
-The CNC will carry on for the rest of the hour, producing 30 more parts that will have to be scrapped or reworked.
+The CNC mill or lathe will carry on for the rest of the hour, producing 30 more parts that will have to be scrapped or reworked.

 Even if the process calls for QC to measure an AQL sample of one in every ten parts, realistically, manufacturing and QC are rarely going to be able to efficiently coordinate a QC person to walk over to the CNC several times during the one-hour “lights-out” run.

 Production teams are short-handed and have all they can do to manage new machine setups, plan new jobs, train new people, and keep product moving on the floor.